flimflam-austin/hugo-cms-test/content/quick_reads/20200122-coronavirus/index.md

 cards:
   - order: 0
     useCheckmark: false
-    body: |-
+    body: >-
-      ## The “New” Pneumonia?

-      A first-of-its-kind case of a deadly virus in America.
+      <div><h2>The “New” Pneumonia?</h2><p>A first-of-its-kind case of a deadly
+      virus in America.</p></div>
     _key: 5c24363d450b
   - order: 1
     useCheckmark: false
     body: >-
-      > “It’s unclear how easily this virus is spreading between people.”
+      <div><blockquote>“It’s unclear how easily this virus is spreading between

-      CDC announcing the first case of a new coronavirus infection in a man who traveled back to Washington state last week from China.
+      people.”</blockquote><p>CDC announcing the first case of a new coronavirus infection in a man who traveled back to Washington state last week from China.
 The virus first surfaced in an animal market in Wuhan, a central Chinese city, in December.
-The "Wuhan coronavirus" is blamed for at least 6 deaths in China and hundreds sick across Asia.
+The "Wuhan coronavirus" is blamed for at least 6 deaths in China and hundreds sick across Asia.</p></div>
     _key: 8fbf761d5e15
   - order: 2
     useCheckmark: false
     body: >-
-      ## “Coronavirus”

-      * Virus causing respiratory illness.
+      <div><h2>“Coronavirus”</h2><ul><li>Virus causing respiratory

-      * Coronavirus = an umbrella virus family causing a range of illnesses from common cold symptoms to SARs.
+      illness.</li><li>Coronavirus = an umbrella virus family causing a range of illnesses from common cold symptoms to SARs.</li><li>“Wuhan” coronavirus

-      * “Wuhan” coronavirus symptoms: fever, cough, difficulty breathing, can lead to pneumonia.

-      * Victims with this new strain show varying degree of illness; the CDC calls the man hospitalized in Washington state “very healthy.”
+      symptoms: fever, cough, difficulty breathing, can lead to pneumonia.</li><li>Victims with this new strain show varying degree of illness; the CDC calls the man hospitalized in Washington state “very healthy.”</li></ul></div>
     _key: 23cfc4ffaac3
   - order: 3
     useCheckmark: false
     body: >-
-      > “The enemies are in the dark, and we don’t know them.”
+      <div><blockquote>“The enemies are in the dark, and we don’t know

-      Linfa Wang, virologist at Duke-National University of Singapore, speaking about the unknowns of this illness - specifically how it's spread, making it difficult to strategize about containment.
-There's heightened concern about the Lunar New Year this weekend, when many people across Asia will travel.
+      them.”</blockquote><p>Linfa Wang, virologist at Duke-National University
+      of Singapore, speaking about the unknowns of this illness - specifically how it's spread, making it difficult to strategize about containment.
+      There's heightened concern about the Lunar New Year this weekend, when many people across Asia will travel.</p></div>
     _key: f0a1b3203cc2
   - order: 4
     useCheckmark: true
     body: >-
-      The CDC is now screening for the illness in some major U.S. international
+      <div><p>The CDC is now screening for the illness in some major U.S.
-      airports: San Francisco (SFO), Los Angeles (LAX), NY (JFK) and now additionally Atlanta (ATL) and Chicago (ORD).
+      international airports: San Francisco (SFO), Los Angeles (LAX), NY (JFK) and now additionally Atlanta (ATL) and Chicago (ORD).
 The last time such efforts were made?
-2014 over concerns for Ebola.
+2014 over concerns for Ebola.</p><p></p></div>
     citation: VIEW SOURCES
     _key: 117ac6d4173a